bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 NOTE: For the exam you do not need to remember how to create a Web App - this is just example material.

 You do not see an IP - you see a URL.
-Possible to use DN
+Possible to use DNS (CNAME record) to use a custom domain.

+These can be monitored - so you can check for scaling:

+- Scale up (increase instance resource).
+- Scale out (increase instances).
+More web apps will be started up.

+Custom autoscaling can be configured (based on scale rules - this is awesome.
+Blog post fodder).

 ### Other Resources